-digital Pinboard website is developed as a method to minimize the number of ‘junk emails’ send and received daily within the University of Surrey.
+In this project, a digital Pinboard website is developed as a method to minimize the number of ‘junk emails’ send and received daily within the University of Surrey.
 Junk emails have a negative impact on the size of users’ mailbox and the management of incoming emails.
 The Pinboard website, in the form of a marketplace, attempts to resolve this issue and allows students in the University community to connect, buy and sell second hand books and advertise room swaps on campus.